 Research suggests that there is a link between the amount of detail in a four year-old's drawings and later academic success.
 It’s not the artistic merit of the picture that is important but the features the child chooses to include.

-- Encourage free drawing.
-Lots of exploration of different types of strokes.
-Resist the urge to get the child to draw something specific.
+- Resist the urge to get your child to draw something specific.
 Often they are just scribbling, practising making marks with no end goal in mind.
-Adults then say, ‘What a lovely picture!
+You'll be tempted to say, ‘What a lovely picture!
 What is it?’.
-The child, wanting to please, gives the picture a title, but it’s not what they were thinking about as they were at work.
+Your child, wanting to please, gives the picture a title, but it’s not what they were thinking about as they were at work.